 kubeadm alpha certs renew all

-docker ps | grep -v pause | grep -E "etcd|scheduler|controller|apiserver" | \
+# If you have multiple master nodes, run this command on# every master node to restart all control plane containersdocker ps | grep -v pause | grep -E "etcd|scheduler|controller|apiserver" | \

 awk '{print $1}' | awk '{print "docker","restart",$1}' | bash

-# update client config if you
+# update client config if youcp -i /etc/kubernetes/admin.conf $HOME/.kube/config

 To checkout the results, we can run check-expiration again and we should see that certificates expiration won’t be a problem for us.